-The IJB will publish an annual delivery plan that will tell everyone the specific actions it is going to take each year to make these changes happen.
-The annual delivery plan can be found here (link to be added).
+The Dundee Health and Social Care Partnership will publish an annual delivery plan that will tell everyone the specific actions it is going to take each year to make these changes happen.
+The annual delivery plan can be found on the DHSCP Strategic Planning webpage.

 The IJB's performance framework will set out how the IJB will measure their progress towards making these changes and tell the public about this.
-The performance framework and performance reports can be found here (link to be added).
+The performance framework and performance reports can be found on the DHSCP Strategic Planning webpage.

-Strategic Priority - WORKFORCE - Valuing the workforce
+Strategic Priority: Workforce Valuing the workforce

-Supporting the health and social care workforce to learn and keep well.
+Supporting the health and social care workforce to keep well, learn and develop.

-• Dundee IJB does not directly employ any staff.
+Dundee IJB does not directly employ any staff.
 The health and social care workforce is employed through Dundee City Council, NHS Tayside and organisations in the third and independent sector.
 The combined workforce is the single biggest asset available to the Dundee Health and Social Care Partnership to enable them to provide the services and supports that the IJB has asked for.